Skip to Main Content

 • At the AAAMC, you will find materials covering a range of African American musical idioms and cultural expressions primarily from the post-World War II era.
 Our collections highlight popular, religious, and classical music, with genres ranging from blues and gospel to R&B and contemporary hip hop.
 The AAAMC also houses extensive materials related to the documentation of black radio.

-• Department of African American and African Diaspora Studies - College of Arts and Sciences
+• Department of African American and African Diaspora Studies

 • Our department explores and contributes to the wide range of current research and scholarly opinion on the history, culture, and social status of black Americans and their African heritage.

-Student Organizations (list by the Neal-Marshall Black Cultural Center):
+Student Organizations (list by the Neal-Marshall Black Cultural Center)

 Academic Journals

-• Indiana University Journal of Black Student Experience - created by Da'Ja'Nay Askew, The IUJBSE is a creative and scholarly publishing outlet for graduate students from all disciplines to highlight their scholarship regarding Black students and their experiences within higher education contexts.
+• Indiana University Journal of Black Student Experience Created by Da'Ja'Nay Askew, The IUJBSE is a creative and scholarly publishing outlet for graduate students from all disciplines to highlight their scholarship regarding Black students and their experiences within higher education contexts.

-• The Black Scholar - Launched in the USA in 1969 The Black Scholar (TBS) is the first modern black studies and research journal
+• The Black Scholar Launched in the USA in 1969 The Black Scholar (TBS) is the first modern black studies and research journal

-• Journal of Black Studies - For the last half of a century, the Journal of Black Studies has been the leading source for dynamic, innovative, and creative research on the Black experience
+• Journal of Black Studies For the last half of a century, the Journal of Black Studies has been the leading source for dynamic, innovative, and creative research on the Black experience

-• Black Camera - An international scholarly film journal, Black Camera constitutes a new platform for the study and documentation of the black cinematic experience in the world.
+• Black Camera An international scholarly film journal, Black Camera constitutes a new platform for the study and documentation of the black cinematic experience in the world.

 News Stories

-Major Black News Outlets Outside of Bloomington:
+Major Black News Outlets Outside of Bloomington

 Books